 Chase Sapphire Preferred Summary

-The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the all-around most lucrative travel credit cards.
+The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well rounded credit cards for beginners and those looking for travel rewards.

 The card offers excellent rewards on dining and travel spending, great customer service, and some useful perks, like primary car rental collision coverage, no foreign transaction fees, etc.

-For some, the Chase Sapphire Reserve might be a better option, especially if you don’t otherwise have a Priority Pass membership or if you spend a lot on dining and travel.
+For some, the Chase Sapphire Reserve might be a better option, even with the recent annual fee hike.
+This is especially true if you’d benefit from the 3x points on dining and travel, the Priority Pass membership, the Lyft Pink membership, and the $60 DoorDash statement credit.
 Even if that’s the case, it could make sense to get the Sapphire Preferred and later upgrade to the Sapphire Reserve.

 Regardless, one of these two cards should be in your wallet.